-High in the hills of the Barrington Tops is a critical project working to save an endangered Australian Tasmanian devil.
-Devil Ark is the largest conservation breeding program for the Tasmanian devil on mainland Australia.
+High in the hills of the Barrington Tops, Devil Ark is a critical project working to save an endangered Australian Tasmanian devil.
+It is the largest conservation breeding program for the Tasmanian devil on mainland Australia.
 The iconic Tasmanian marsupial is at serious risk of extinction from the highly contagious devil facial tumour disease (DFTD).

 Devil Ark’s ambitious breeding program might be the key to its survival.
 Located at an altitude of 1,350 metres in the Barrington Tops, Devil Ark provides the perfect breeding environment for devils.
 The Tasmanian-like vegetation and cool, wet and snowy conditions means the devils feel right at home!